Razbana/data-analyst/README.md

 •	Expected completion: 6 weeks, covering data ingestion, profiling, cleaning, transformation, and validation.
 This data wrangling project ensures that Razbana can efficiently process and analyze high-quality cloud computing data, improving business insights and operational efficiency.

+Phase 2

+Project Title: Understanding Public Art Data in Vancouver Using AWS

+Objective: The primary goal of this project is to conduct a descriptive analysis of public art records in Vancouver.
+Through this analysis, we aim to summarize key characteristics of artist biographies, identify gaps in documentation, and generate insights that can improve data collection and historical preservation.

+Dataset: The dataset includes public art records stored in AWS, containing the following key features:
+•	Artist Name: Name of the artist featured in the public art records.
+•	Biography: Text data containing the artist’s background information.
+•	Artwork Title: Title of the public artwork.
+•	Location: Geographical placement of the artwork in Vancouver.
+•	Creation Date: The date when the artwork was created or installed.
+•	Category: Type of public art (e.g., sculpture, mural, installation).

+Methodology:
+1. Data Collection and Preparation: o	Extract data from the AWS Glue Data Catalog ("con-data-catalog-raz"). o	Perform data cleaning to address missing biographies, correct formatting issues, and remove duplicates.

+Descriptive Statistics:
+o	Calculate summary statistics for key variables, including:
+	Total number of artists with and without biographies.
+	Distribution of artwork by category and location.
+	Average length of artist biographies.

+Data Visualization:
+o	Create visual representations to illustrate findings:
+	Bar charts showing the percentage of artists with and without biographies.
+	Heatmaps representing artwork distribution by location.
+	Pie charts depicting the types of public art installations.

+Data Quality Assessment:
+o	Identify missing or incomplete data in artist biographies. o	Assess potential inconsistencies in artwork categorization and location data.

+Insights and Findings:
+o	Summarize key findings, highlighting:
+	The extent of missing biographical data.
+	Common trends in public art placement and categorization.
+	Potential areas for data enhancement.

+Recommendations:
+o	Provide actionable recommendations based on the findings to improve data quality and completeness:
+	Enhance artist biography documentation efforts.
+	Standardize data entry processes for artwork classification.
+	Improve data governance for public art records.

+Tools and Technologies:
+•	AWS Athena: Querying structured datasets.
+•	AWS Glue Data Catalog: Organizing and structuring metadata.
+•	SQL: Extracting and analyzing data.
+•	Python (Pandas, Matplotlib, Seaborn): Data analysis and visualization.

+Deliverables:
+•	A detailed report summarizing the descriptive analysis, findings, and recommendations.
+•	Visualizations and dashboards to present key insights clearly.
+•	A presentation for stakeholders to communicate important findings and suggestions for data improvement.
+This descriptive analysis project aims to provide a comprehensive understanding of public art records in Vancouver, enabling better historical documentation and improved data management strategies.